 Highly Rated Philadelphia Amtrak Train Accident Attorneys

-Top rated attorney Gary Brod has successfully handled over 115 claims involving injured individuals, Amtrak railroad workers and their families who have been injured or lost their lives due to the negligence of Amtrak in causing a collision or derailment in the northeast corridor.
+Top rated attorney Gary Brod has successfully handled over 51 claims involving catastrophic injuries of Amtrak railroad workers or passengers who have been injured or lost their lives due to the negligence of Amtrak in causing a collision or derailment in the northeast corridor.
 Those train wrecks occurred in Pennsylvania, Washington, DC. and Virginia.
 Amtrak train cases require specialized expertise and focused advocacy.
 Our firm has the necessary resources, access to top industry experts and the proven track record necessary to obtain compensation for you including lost earnings, payment of past, present and future medical bills and a maximum recovery for your pain and suffering.

 We are experienced train crash trial lawyers and have been able to settle over 90% of our train crash cases before trial.
 We take pride in unparalleled personal attention to our clients.